It’s under every need and behind every want

 Good architecture sells — things, services and experiences.

-If we think of a client’s enterprise as a box, then out of it flows the fount of valuables it creates for its customers.
+An enterprise is a box from which flows the fount of valuables it creates for its customers.

-The more finely a product fuses function and form, that is to say — the better its architecture — the more consumers want it, knowingly or unknowingly.
+The better a product fuses function and form, that is to say — the finer its architecture — the more consumers want it, consciously or unconsciously.

-From the other side, into the box of the client’s enterprise, goes everything it needs for its products.
+From the other side, into the box of the enterprise, goes everything it needs for its output.

-It utilises parts, processes, infrastructure, information, services, applications, planning, raw materials, people and finance.
+It needs an organisation, systems, and materials.
 Every one of these has an architecture.
-Just imagine it.
+Just imagine each, and you’ll see it.

 So there you have it.
-Architecture sells, from the enterprise and to the enterprise.
+Architecture sells for the enterprise and to the enterprise.

-So, it’s not just a part of the solution.
-It comes into play just as much before the order as it does after.
-And its power on selling is the bigger contribution to the world.
-It need not be restricted to the boring old meeting of requirements.
+It’s not just a part of the solution.
+It comes into play just as much before the creation as after.
+And its ability to sell outcomes is its most powerful contribution to the world.

-The more you bring architecture up the field of play, the more superior things will be sold more often.
+The more you bring architecture up the field of play, the more often superior things will be sold and bought.

 So let’s do it, my reader.
-Let’s see the architecture of everything.
+Let’s see the architecture in everything.
 Let’s see it as essential.
 Ask for it to be superb.
-Demand architects, employ them and use them.
-From the smallest to the largest level.
+Demand architects, employ and use them for the smallest to the largest needs.
 The world will be a better place.

-No wonder there’s already a good volume of demand for a profession that drives so much commerce.
+No wonder we see a high demand for a profession that enables so much business.

-As Yoda would put it, “Itself too, architecture sells.”
+As Yoda would say, “Itself, too, architecture sells.”